cloud4rpi/docs/docs/mqtt_api.md

 # Diagnostic Data

-Send diagnostic data from the device in messagges to the following topic:
+Send messages with your device's diagnostic data to the following topic:

 ```gradle
 devices/{token}/diagnostics